 Clarke’s SAM service offers our customers neighborhood-by-neighborhood insights into the susceptibility of their local mosquito population against various control products.

 It follows a simple, six-step process:

-- Collect: Eggs and/or larvae are collected and overnighted to our lab partner, the USDA in Gainesville, FL.
+Eggs and/or larvae are collected and overnighted to our lab or a third-party partner.

-- Rear: F1 and F2 generations of each species collected are reared by the USDA lab.
+F1 and F2 generations of each species collected are reared by the lab.

-- Assay: Simultaneously, the USDA lab uses susceptible lab colony species to conduct bottle bioassay studies on the adulticide product(s) of your choice.
+Simultaneously, the lab uses susceptible lab colony species to conduct bottle bioassay studies on the adulticide product(s) of your choice.
 This is done to determine the diagnostic dose (DD) and diagnostic time (DT) for each species on each product.
-Then, the F1 and F2 species will be tested following the same methodology.
+Then, the F2 species will be tested following the same methodology.